-The ATMP limits the number of commercial air tours to 1,548 per year, designates routes and altitudes for those air tours, establishes up to 60 no-fly days per year, limits flights to certain hours each day, and includes a quiet technology incentive.
+The ATMP limits the number of commercial air tours to 2,224 per year, designates a route and altitudes for those air tours, establishes approximately 118 no-fly days per year, limits flights to certain hours each day, and includes a quiet technology incentive.
 Thus, under the ATMP, the overall duration, extent and intensity of air tour noise will be substantially less than current conditions.
-Noise modeling for the ATMP discloses that noise from 1,548 annual commercial air tours will remain audible throughout the Park on days commercial air tours will be allowed, but the noise will be at a low intensity and for a limited duration.
-The ATMP limits the number of air tours per day per operator, such that on most days only five air tours would occur, and on other days six or seven air tours may occur.
-Under the ATMP, eight air tours could occur only one day per year.
+Noise modeling for the ATMP discloses that noise from 2,224 annual commercial air tours will remain audible throughout the Park on days commercial air tours will be allowed, but the noise will be at a low intensity and for a limited duration.
+The ATMP limits the number of air tours to 14 per day.
 This restriction limits the frequency of air tour noise on days air tours are allowed.
-On a standard day, air tour noise will be audible in 66% of the Park for up to one hour a day (Figure 12, Noise Technical Analysis, Appendix F of the EA).
-Approximately 25% of the Park will experience noise above 35 dBA for no more than 15 minutes a day during a standard day.
-Noise above 35 dBA would occur between 30-45 minutes (non-continuous) in approximately 1% of the Park and will not exceed 45 minutes at any location in the Park (Figure 13, Noise Technical Analysis, Appendix F of the EA).
-Noise at

-35 dBA is considered low intensity noise.
-Under the ATMP, air tour noise will not exceed 52 dBA, the level at which speech is interrupted, for more than six minutes (non-continuous) at eight of the modeled location points, while air tour noise will not exceed 52 dBA at the remaining 27 location points within the Park (Table 8, Noise Technical Analysis, Appendix F of the EA).
-Noise will reach these levels under and adjacent to the designated routes, but the intensity of noise dissipates in locations further away from the designated routes.
-Thus, while air tour noise will be audible in most of the Park during a standard day, that noise will be very limited in intensity and of a short duration and will not be a significant impact on Park resources and visitors.
-The heart of the Park, including the summit of Kīlauea, Mauna Loa, the majority of designated Wilderness areas, and key cultural and visitor use areas, would be free of commercial air tours.

-Additional measures to reduce impacts from the commercial air tours include up to 60 air tour free days, and on most days, only five air tours would occur (no more than eight air tours can occur on any day).
-Air tour noise would only occur during limited hours of the day and would be short in duration.
-Based on the measures described, most areas would only have noise from air tours that is low intensity, and some areas would have no noise.
-Therefore, there will be no significant noise effects from the air tours authorized by the ATMP, and there would be beneficial impacts compared to current conditions.
+Air tour noise will be audible in just over a third of the Park (37%) for up to an hour a day (Figure 12, Noise Technical Analysis, Appendix F of the final EA).
+Approximately 42% of the Park will have no noise above 35 dBA, while 33% of the Park will experience noise above 35 dBA up to 15 minutes per day and 3% of the Park will have time above 35 dBA greater than 30 minutes (Figure 13, Noise Technical Analysis, Appendix F of the final EA).
+There will be no air tour noise above 52 dBA, the level at which speech is interrupted, at 31 modeled location points, while 13 modeled location points will have air tour noise above 52 dBA for no more than 10 minutes (non-continuous) (Table 8, Noise Technical Analysis, Appendix F of the final EA).
+Noise will be the loudest, up to 65 dBA, under and adjacent to the designated route, but the intensity of noise is very brief and dissipates in locations further away from the designated route.
+All air tour noise is expected to be noncontinuous.
+Thus, while air tour noise will be audible throughout the Park on days when air tours are authorized, that noise will be limited in intensity and of a short duration and will not be a significant impact on Park resources and visitors.
+The Haleakalā Crater would have limited noise because of the designated route placement.
+Because there are no-fly days, air tour noise is short in duration on the days when air tours occur based on a representative peak month average day of nine tours (no more than 14 air tours can occur on any day though most days with air tours would have fewer than 14 air tours), and because the majority of noise from air tours is low intensity (at or below 35 dBA) there will be no significant noise effects from the air tours authorized by the ATMP and there would be beneficial impacts compared to current conditions.